One of the key differences between great leaders and good leaders is that great leaders know well ahead of time when changes need to be made quickly.

 - Affect their overall well-being.

-The key is for leaders to be aware when they are not performing at the level they should be in their leadership roles and turn it around quickly.
+The key is for leaders to be aware when they aren’t performing at the level they should be in their leadership roles and turn it around quickly.

-In my experience, I have come to understand that whenever I feel like I am in a leadership or performance rut, it is due to things not going well in other areas of my life.
-It’s no surprise that if we are struggling in one area of our lives, then other areas will also be affected.
+In my experience, I understand whenever I feel like I am in a leadership or performance rut, it’s because of things not going well in other areas of my life.
+It’s no surprise that if we’re struggling in one area of our lives, other areas will also be affected.

-It took me a few months to find my feet and earn the respect and trust of my team members.
+I took a few months to find my feet and earn the respect and trust of my team members.
 That, coincidently happened, as my health improved and because I was more present at work, instead of worrying about things that were affecting me personally.

 The good news is all leaders will experience challenging times and powerful leaders are the ones that will grow as a result of their challenges and become better leaders.

-Here are five things a leader can do whenever they feel like they’re in a leadership or performance rut, so that they can quickly change how they are performing and start getting the outcomes they want.
+Here are five things a leader can do whenever they feel like they’re in a leadership or performance rut, so they can quickly change how they are performing and get the outcomes they want.

 - Evaluate your priorities.
 Most times, any performance rut we experience is due to unclarity and a lack of focus.
-Once we can get back to what matters most and what we should be focusing on at any given moment, then things become a lot simpler because we have more clarity.
+Once we can get back to what matters most and focus on what we should do, things become a lot simpler because we have more clarity.
 Knowing what our top priority is each day is a fundamental requirement for any leader.

 - Eliminate what’s unnecessary.
 Mental clutter and confusion often leads to unnecessary actions, which can slow down our progress and affect our performance.
-A key role of a leader is to eliminate what’s not required and delegate low-valued activities so that more focus can be given to high-valued activities.
+A key role of a leader is to eliminate what’s not required and delegate low-valued activities and focus more on high-valued activities.

 - Explore new opportunities.
 A universal law is that every problem or challenge also has a solution.
 We cannot have one without the other.
-A leadership rut can be looked at as an opportunity to look at new possibilities and solutions in order to take our leadership to another level.
+We can look at a leadership rut at as an opportunity to look at new possibilities and solutions to take our leadership to another level.
 It starts off by being open to new ideas.

 - Enhance your leadership skills.
-Whenever we are not getting the results we want, it is often a reflection of what’s going on internally for us.
-It may mean we have to learn new things in order to become a better leader.
-By continuously investing in ourselves, we will improve our knowledge, skills and overall awareness of how to be a better, more effective leader.
+Whenever we’re not getting the results we want, it’s often a reflection of what’s going on internally for us.
+It may mean we have to learn new things to become a better leader.
+By continuously investing in ourselves, we’ll improve our knowledge, skills and overall awareness of how to be a better, more effective leader.

 - Engage the help of others.
-Quite often, a simple way to get out of a rut is to just ask for help.
+Often, a simple way to get out of a rut is to ask for help.
 This could be by speaking to a trusted advisor, a coach or mentor, or even our team members.
 Leaders don’t always have the answers, but great leaders know where to go to get answers.

-A leadership rut is a sign that we have to do things differently.
-If we want to become an outstanding leader, then we must accept that whenever we are struggling, we have to take more effective actions in order to get out of our rut.
-The actions described above will help any leader get back on track quickly and start achieving the results they want.
+A leadership rut is a sign we have to do things differently.
+If we want to become an outstanding leader, we must accept whenever we’re struggling, we have to take more effective actions to get out of our rut.
+The actions described above will help any leader get back on track quickly and achieve the results they want.